 A well-defined technology strategy and roadmap is a critical part of operational success.
 It should include a clear vision and timetable of how the organisation will grow and how technology can support that growth.

-A technology roadmap can let companies:
+A technology roadmap can allow companies to:

-- Make more considered technology investments based on a clearly-defined path.
+- Make more considered technology investments based on a clearly-defined path

-- Be flexible enough to adjust according to market developments without losing direction altogether.
+- Be flexible enough to adjust according to market developments without losing direction altogether

-- Prepare for major technology investments in the future by setting out the expected lifecycle for each component of the infrastructure.
+- Prepare for major technology investments in the future by setting out the expected lifecycle for each component of the infrastructure

-- Budget more effectively, avoiding (where possible) large, one-off expenses.
+- Budget more effectively, avoiding (where possible) large, one-off expenses

-A key role of our account managers is to sit down with clients and put together a technology strategy that will support their business outcomes over the next year or even few years.
-A useful technology roadmap should include six key elements:
+A key role of our Account Managers is to sit down with clients and put together a technology strategy that will support their business outcomes over the next year, or even a few years.

-1. Roles overview
+1. Roles Overview

-The plan should include an overview of how key systems integrators, IT support staff, technicians, and heads of each business unit will work together to achieve desired outcomes.
+The plan should include an overview of how key stakeholders, systems integrators, IT support staff, technicians, and heads of each business unit will work together to achieve desired outcomes.
 This will ensure that everyone knows their roles and responsibilities, it will keep the project on track from the outset, and help with identifying and resolving issues sooner.

-3. Change management
+3. Change Management

 When employees feel invested in achieving the organisation’s goals they are more likely to work productively towards them.
 This can be through formal or informal incentives, and should certainly be encouraged via an explicit change management component of the plan.

-4. Communications tactics and goals
+4. Communications Tactics and Goals